Healthier Nasi Lemak

 Please visit my "How To Pickle Almost Anything" page for the recipe.

-Lightly toast the leaves over an open fire.
+Lightly toast over an open flame to release aroma and soften.

-Cut the leaves into strips, just wide enuff to slide into the 4 sides of the jars.
+Cut into strips wide enough to line the 4 sides of mason jars.

-Add in pandan leaves, lemongrass, kecap manis and tamarind.
+Stir in sambal, pandan leaves, lemongrass, kecap manis, and tamarind.

 Season with salt and gula melaka.